thi-ng/umbrella/packages/meta-css/README.md

 #### Class identifiers & media query prefixes

-As indicated by the above file structure, `*.meta` stylesheets purely consist of CSS selectors and the names of the generated framework-defined utility classes.
+As indicated by the above file structure, `*.mcss` stylesheets purely consist of CSS selectors and the names of the utility classes defined in a generated framework.
 For example, using the [bundled framework specs](#bundled-css-base-framework), this simple meta-stylesheet `body { ma0 monospace blue }` creates a CSS rule for `body` with the definitions of the generated `ma0`, `monospace` and `blue`